Video Service Regulation in Ohio

 Please keep in mind that the information you provide is considered public information.
 You should be aware that, subject to certain statutory exceptions, most documents and records maintained by the Department of Commerce, PUCO and the state of Ohio, including but not limited to electronic data, are public records under Ohio law.

-For additional information, visit http://www.com.ohio.gov/admn/vsa.
+For additional information, visit the Department of Commerce website www.com.ohio.gov/admn/vsa.